FaceTime Like A Pro (eBook)

 Key Takeaways:

-• John Ternus as Leading Candidate for Apple CEO: Apple is positioning senior VP John Ternus to succeed Tim Cook as CEO, highlighting his significant role in hardware engineering and strategic product development.
+• John Ternus emerges as top contender for Apple CEO: Apple is grooming its senior VP of Hardware Engineering to potentially succeed Tim Cook, emphasizing his leadership in product innovation.

 Apple is positioning John Ternus, its senior vice president of Hardware Engineering, as the leading candidate to succeed CEO Tim Cook, according to a new report from Bloomberg’s Mark Gurman.
 The 50-year-old executive has emerged as the frontrunner as Apple’s leadership structure undergoes significant changes.